 Before we introduce Ayurveda, let’s look at why sleep is so important.
 In children, sleep is essential for healthy growth and development.
 Children who get enough sleep are more focused, perform better in school and activities, are happier and have fewer behavioral problems.
 The average child between the ages of 5 and 12 needs 10 to 11 hours of sleep each night.

 In adults, sleep is when the body and mind rest and restore.
 Adults who don’t get enough sleep have a higher risk of heart disease, high blood pressure, kidney disease and stroke.
 Adults who get enough sleep are also more likely to maintain a healthy weight.
-The average adult needs about 7 and a half to 9 hours of sleep per night.
+The average adult needs about 7½–9 hours of sleep per night.

 For older adults, sleep is an essential tool in maintaining health during the aging process.
 Many seniors find it hard to fall asleep and stay asleep due to health conditions such as the need to use the rest room frequently.
-Older adults need just as much sleep as their younger counterparts, about 7 and a half to 9 hours.
+Older adults need just as much sleep as their younger counterparts, about 7½–9 hours.

 How can Ayurveda help?

 Ayurveda is a method of healing the body naturally.
-It is a discipline that is over 5,000 years old, and originated in India.
+It is a discipline that is more than 5,000 years old, and originated in India.
 The main difference between Ayurveda and modern medicine is that Ayurveda seeks to treat the cause of disease, not the symptoms.

 Have you ever taken a sleep aid?
 Millions of adults take prescribed medications to help them sleep better.
 Unfortunately, sleeping pills don’t address the underlying causes of lack and poor quality of sleep.
 Applying principles of Ayurveda to your night-time routine can help you get better sleep, and more of it, with less reliance on pills.